Fortran-FOSS-Programmers/ford/README.md

 >This is the first paragraph of the document.</pre>
 >The keywords are case-insensitive and may consist of letters, numbers, underscores and dashes and must end with a colon.
 The values consist of anything following the colon on the line and may even be blank.
 >
 >If a line is indented by 4 or more spaces, that line is assumed to be an additional line of the value for the previous keyword.
-A keyword may have as many lines as desired.
+A keyword may have as many lines as desired. \[Note that these **must** be spaces and not tabs.\]
 >
 >The first blank line ends all meta-data for the document.
 Therefore, the first line of a document must not be blank.
 All meta-data is stripped from the document prior to any further processing by Markdown.